Healthy Homes Assessment Maoribank

 Maoribank Moisture Ingress & Drainage

-Protecting your rental property from dampness isn’t just about the interior of the building; you have to make sure there is somewhere for surface, rain and ground water to go and to prevent it from getting inside.
-When it comes to moisture and damp it is usually those things that you aren’t aware of that can cause a lot of trouble, causing damages to your investment and affecting your tenant’s well-being.
+Making sure your rental property is protected from dampness isn’t just about the inside of the building it is also about the outside.
+You must ensure there is somewhere for surface, rain as well as groundwater to move and prevent it from getting into the building.
+When it is about damp and water, it is frequently the things you don’t notice that can cause a lot of trouble and end up causing the property to suffer and harming your tenant’s well-being.

-Rental properties should be equipped with efficient drainage to remove rainwater, storm water, and ground water.
-This includes the proper outfall or runoff.
-Making sure the water has a location to go and that it can’t linger underneath the structures is an important aspect of maintaining your property’s dry.
+Rental properties should be equipped with efficient drainage to get rid of rainwater, storm water, and groundwater, with an appropriate outfall or runoff.
+Making sure the water has a location to go, and that it isn’t allowed to remain beneath buildings is a vital aspect of making sure your property is dry.

-In addition to a drainage system to avoid water ingress, if the property has an enclosed space between your floor and soil, a ground-water barrier should be put in place if it’s reasonably practicable to install it.
+In addition to a drainage system to prevent the ingress of moisture, if your property has an enclosed space between the floor and soil, a ground-water barrier must be constructed if it’s reasonably practicable to do so.

-An underground moisture barrier generally a sheet of polythene that is placed over the ground to prevent any moisture that is present in the ground from accumulating into the building.
-It also helps prevent water damage to the floor insulation.
+The ground-moisture barrier generally a polythene sheet laid over the ground to stop any moisture from the ground from rising into the home.
+It also assists in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection